pryv/dev-site/source/getting-started.md

 **Streams** are the main way of encoding context for events and are organised in a hierarchical way.
 They can have sub-streams and usually correspond to organizational levels for the user (e.g. life journal, blood pressure recording, etc.) or encode data sources (e.g. apps and/or devices).

-To learn how to perform CRUD (create, read, update, delete) operations on streams, please refer to the guide ["**How to manipulate streams?**"](/guides/manage-streams).

 ![Stream example](/assets/images/getting-started/stream_level_1.png)

 Here is an example of a **stream** with sub-streams (children): the **Pulse Oximeter App** has a dedicated substream, which collects "events" such as the heart rate measurements.